-2015/16

-£ million
+2015/16 £m 2016/17 £m 2017/18 £m

+High Priority Proposals

-Major Building Schemes 1.34
+Major Building Schemes 1.34 0.00 0.00

-Minor Building schemes 2.38
+Minor Building Schemes 2.38 0.78 0.35

-ICT 5.07
+ICT 5.07 1.56 2.58

-Vehicles/Equipment 3.00
+Vehicles/Equipment 3.00 2.29 2.71

-Total 11.79
+Total 11.79 4.63 5.64

-- 11. The following comments outline the 2015/16 year capital programme: - Major Building schemes In 2015/16 this allocation will provide the final strands of the major project to relocate functions form the former HQ site at Ponteland.
+- 21 Key areas to note in the proposed programme are: - Major Building schemes In 2015/16 this allocation will provide the final strands of the major project to relocate functions form the former HQ site at Ponteland.
 Beyond 2015/16 there are no further major schemes in the Programme. - Minor Building Schemes The allocation for minor building schemes will primarily facilitate the on-going work to migrate the force to a new estate model, a change in approach highlighted in the previous MTFS.
-In addition to set-up costs of new community bases, there will also be further work to finalise the planned upgrade of custody suites. - Computer and Communications This allocation will continue to support all IT requirements for the Force but also continue to support the changing nature of policing through the Street to Strategic (S2S) project whereby Officers will be provided with hand-held equipment to conduct business through technology and be able to spend more time in communities. - Vehicles and Equipment Primarily the replacement of vehicles in the Force fleet but also to refresh some specialist operational equipment.
+In addition to set-up costs of new community bases, there will also be further work to finalise the planned upgrade of custody suites. - Computer and Communications This allocation will continue to support all IT requirements for the Force but also continue to support the changing nature of policing through the Street to Strategic (S2S) project whereby Officers will be provided with hand-held equipment to conduct business through technology and be able to spend more time in communities.

+Vehicles and Equipment - Primarily the replacement of vehicles in the Force fleet but also to refresh some specialist operational equipment.